• Skip to primary navigation

 However, there are some key differences between them that set them apart.

-For instance, calamari is usually larger in size compared to squid, and it has a more elongated body shape with a triangular head.
+For instance, calamari is usually larger in size compared to squid, and it has a more elongated body shape with a triangular head - learn more about what calamari tastes like and its flavor.

 On the other hand, squid has a cylindrical body shape with a pointed head.